fora-heims/react-practice-blog-list/README.md

 # Making a List of Blogs

-_Use [this repository](https://github.com/alchemycodelab/react-blog-list) as a template for this deliverable._
-Environment variables have been provided for you because we will all be using the same supabase database.
-Remove the `.example` from .`env.development.local.example` and `.env.test.local.example`

 ### Learning Objectives

 - Use useEffect hook with a dependency array to retrieve data when a component first mounts